darrelllong/endian/README.md

 endians.h
 =========

-Determines whether a computer is Big Endian or Little Endian, and to switch integers to the opposite order.
+Determines whether a computer is Big Endian or Little Endian, and provides the ability to switch integers to the opposite order.

+* Jump-free
+* A good compiler will optimize this entirely away